Absolute continuity, supports and idempotent splitting in categorical probability: Absolute continuity

 By marginalizing the middle output $W$, we conclude $f \ase{p} g$ in the sense of \cref{eq:as_eq_new}.
-For the converse, we merely copy the $W$ input in \cref{eq:as_eq_new} to get $f \ase{\id_W \otimes p } g$ by the standard invariance of string diagrams in a symmetric monoidal category under swapping wires. \end{proof}
+For the converse, we merely copy the $W$ input in \cref{eq:as_eq_new} (i.e.\ pre-compose the equation with $\cop_W$) and use standard string diagram manipulation to get $f \ase{\id_W \otimes p } g$. \end{proof}

 \begin{example} Suppose that $\cC$ is a cartesian monoidal category, or equivalently a Markov category in which all morphisms are deterministic.
 Then the universal property of the product $X \times Y$ shows that $f \ase{p} g$ is equivalent to $f \comp (\id_W \times p) = g \comp (\id_W \times p)$. \end{example}